Packer-Lab/imagingplus/README.md

 - python >=3.9
 - conda - environments for python package management
   - Run `conda create -n <insert-name> python=3.9` to create a new conda environment with python 3.9
-  - Note: `packerlabimaging` should install and run proper within existing conda environments as well.
+  - Note: `packerlabimaging` should install and function normally within existing conda environments as well.
 - Jupyter - for creating python based notebooks
 - VS Code or PyCharm - IDE for python code development